CankerScience

 A canker sore — medically termed an aphthous ulcer or recurrent aphthous stomatitis (RAS) — is a shallow, painful ulcer that forms on the soft tissues inside the mouth: the cheeks, inner lips, tongue, soft palate, or at the base of the gums.
 Unlike cold sores, they do not appear on the outer lip, and they are not caused by a virus.

 The word aphthous comes from the Greek aphtha, meaning "ulcer."
-The condition has been documented in medical literature since antiquity, yet its exact cause remains incompletely understood.
+The condition has been described in medical writing since ancient times, yet its exact cause still isn't fully understood.

 The Three Types of Canker Sores